zulvkr/wbnuxtvuetify/README.md

 ## Styling

-Styling of this app leverage:
+Styling of the app leverage:

 - Vuetify settings in nuxt.config.js.
 - Vuetify SASS variables.